NUU mobile

-NUU Mobile is a company that specializes in the design and production of Android smartphones and related accessories.
-Established in 2010, it operates in over 40 countries and is headquartered in Irving, Texas, USA.
-The company offers a range of mobile communication devices to consumers worldwide.
+NUU Mobile, also known as NUU, is a company that designs and manufactures Android smartphones and related accessories.
+Founded in 2010, it operates in over 40 countries and is based in Irving, Texas, USA (Great Dallas Area).
+The company provides various mobile communication devices globally.

 History

-NUU Mobile was established in 2012 as a joint venture between Sun Cupid Group, based in Hong Kong, and Noetic Inc., based in the United States.
+NUU Mobile was established in 2010 as a joint venture between Sun Cupid Group, based in Hong Kong, and Noetic Inc., based in the United States.
 The company introduced its products to the global marketplace at this time.

-NUU Mobile initiated an international expansion project in 2012, establishing offices in various locations including India, England, Netherlands, Japan, Indonesia, Kuwait, and Qatar.
-In 2015, the company opened a branch in Miami to aid in servicing Latin American markets.
+NUU Mobile began international expansion in 2012, opening offices across India, England, Netherlands, Japan, Indonesia, Kuwait, and Qatar.

-In 2015, NUU Mobile introduced the connect i1 4G Hotspot to the market, entering the portable mobile network hotspot market.
+Nuu Mobile began selling devices in the U.S. in 2012 through budget carriers such as Ultra and MetroPCS, eventually expanded its operations into the United States by 2015 opening a branch in Miami to aid in servicing Latin American markets. the company also introduced the connect i1 4G Hotspot to the market, entering the portable mobile network hotspot market.
 The device was recognized for its innovation and technology, receiving first place at the 2016 CTIA Super Mobility E-Tech Awards.

 Products

 NUU Mobile is a company that specializes in original equipment manufacturing (OEM) for the mobile phone industry.
 They are involved in the design, development, and marketing of smartphones, tablets, and portable mobile hotspots.
 The company creates products that are sold through various channels in the mobile phone industry.

-NUU mobile phones are powered by the Android operating system and typically fall within the mid-range price range.
+NUU phones are powered by the Android operating system and typically fall within the mid-range price range.

+In 2022, NUU introduced a new product line that includes the company's first 5G phone, the B20 5G and other affordable models in the A25, A15 and A23 Plus.

+In March 2024, NUU launched their flagship 5G phone called the B30 Pro.

+In Early 2025, NUU introduced the N-Series, beginning with the N10, N20, and N30 models, as the successor to the A-Series lineup.

+In October 2025, NUU Introduced the B40 5G, the company's first Dual AMOLED interface smartphone.